department-of-veterans-affairs/VA-Micropurchase-Repo/2018-04-27_API_Outreach/Deliverables/Discovery-Readout.md

 -   Data may not be relevant

--   “I guess being a data guy and knowing that the USAJobs has API, but we have a ton of APIs that are not always looked at as open data APIs or data that is going to be consumed...essentially I expect everyone to have an API nowadays, but is it relevant to what we do and is it data that our users can use to make a decision off of.
+-   “I guess being a data guy and knowing that the Agency Partner X has API, but we have a ton of APIs that are not always looked at as open data APIs or data that is going to be consumed...essentially I expect everyone to have an API nowadays, but is it relevant to what we do and is it data that our users can use to make a decision off of.
 That’s a whole different aspect of the question.”

 -   “There may be information that I don’t know about your publishing of APIs, but my expectations are low for US government right now, unfortunately.
 But I welcome to have my expectations blown away.”
 (12:12)